 She denies that she was the driver of the vehicle and says the other occupant was in fact the driver.

-The car made an unsafe lane change which prompted police to follow the car and a short time later police attempted to pull the vehicle over on Annesbrook Drive.
+The car made an unsafe lane change which prompted police to follow it and a short time later police attempted to pull the vehicle over on Annesbrook Drive.

-The car initially stopped on Quarantine Rd and as police approached the car on foot, it drove away.
+The car initially stopped on Quarantine Rd and as police approached on foot, it drove away.

 The following pursuit was one that lasted around 18 minutes and lead police through the suburb of Stoke, Enner Glynn, Nelson Hospital grounds and Nelson City.